 Alternative Format Centre (AFC)

-The Alternative Format Centre specialises in converting information into accessible formats for individuals with auditory and print disabilities.
+The Alternative Format Centre (AFC) specialises in converting information into accessible formats for individuals with auditory and print disabilities.

 Print disabilities include: